Belgrano | Buenos Aires Neighborhood Guide

 The outside of the Sarmiento Museum in Belgrano Buenos Aires

-Along with the many supermarkets, vegetable and fruit stands in Belgrano, health food stores are commonplace.
+Along with the many supermarkets, and vegetable and fruit stands in Belgrano, health food stores are commonplace.

 Belgrano’s most popular attraction for foreigners is its ultimate alternative food destination, Barrio Chino.

-For athletic attire and mid-range to pricier clothing, the bustling Avenida Cabildo is a one-stop shopping destination, particularly between Jose Hernandez and Juramento subway stations on the D line.
+Bustling Avenida Cabildo is a one-stop shopping destination for athletic attire and mid-range to pricier clothing, particularly between Jose Hernandez and Juramento subway stations on the D line.

 Independent artisans display their wares daily along the sidewalks around Juramento and Cabildo.